Maximum matchings in regular graphs: Abstract

 \section{Abstract}

-It was conjectured by Mkrtchyan, Petrosyan, and Vardanyan \cite{MPV10, MPV13} that: Every graph $G$ with $\Delta(G)-\delta(G) \le 1$ has a maximum matching $M$ such that any two $M$-unsaturated vertices do not share a neighbor.
-Early results obtained in \cite{MPV10,P,CP} leave the conjecture unknown only for $k$-regular graphs with $4\le k\le 6$.
-All counterexamples for $k$-regular graphs $(k\ge7)$ given in $\cite{P}$ have multiple edges.
-In this paper, we consider the conjecture for both simple $k$-regular graphs and $k$-regular graphs with multiple edges.
-We show that the conjecture holds for all simple $k$-regular graphs, and for $k$-regular graphs ($k=4$ or 5) with multiple edges.
+It was conjectured by Mkrtchyan, Petrosyan, and Vardanyan that every graph $G$ with $\Delta(G)-\delta(G) \le 1$ has a maximum matching $M$ such that any two $M$-unsaturated vertices do not share a neighbor.
+In this note, we confirm the conjecture for all $k$-regular simple graphs and also $k$-regular multigraphs with $k\le 4$.